thestarjar/thestarjar.github.io/ao3.md

 ## Personal Workflow
 I love dying and being dead

+Note: I write [initial text//hover text] in my writing draft, the find-replace below (in step 8) assumes that's how it was written

 1. Dump my rich text draft into [textmark](https://textmark.js.org/)
 2. Copy from there to Notepad++
 3. CTRL+H for find/replace and turn on REGULAR EXPRESSION mode